Normality, Relativization, and Randomness: Introduction

 \section{Introduction}

 Normal numbers were introduced by Borel in \cite{Borel1909}, and used as an early model of randomness in \cite{Popper1935}.
-Normality is certainly a weak notion of randomness; for instance, there are computable numbers which are absolutely normal.
-In the present paper, we introduce a relativization of normality to a fixed representation system.
-When we require normality with respect to large sets of such systems, we find variants of normality that imply randomness notions much stronger than absolute normality.
+Normality is certainly a weak notion of randomness since a number is $b$-normal if it is random for all finite-state gambling machines \cite{BoHiVi05}.
 We say that a number $x$ is \emph{normal to base $b$} if and only if, in the base $b$ expansion of $x$, every block of digits of a given length occurs with the same limiting frequency.
 This property is heavily sensitive to the base $b$; the same number may be normal to one base but not normal to another.
 It is customary, then, to strengthen normality in this way: a number $x$ is said to be \emph{absolutely normal} if and only if it is normal to every base.
-This is still a weak notion of randomness; examples of a computable absolutely normal numbers are given in \cite{Turi13, Becher2002, LuMa21}.
+This is still a weak notion of randomness since examples of computable absolutely normal numbers are given in \cite{Turi13, Becher2002, LuMa21}.
 A recent reference on normal numbers is \cite{Bugeaud2012}.

+In the present paper, we introduce a natural relativization of normality through general number representation systems that extend the representation of real numbers in a fixed base.
 Certainly the standard representation of a real number $x$ in base $b$ as where only finitely many of the $a_i$ with positive $i$ are nonzero, is a useful representation, but it is not the only one imaginable, and it is, after all, a standard observation that an appropriate choice of data structure can radically change the complexity of a computational problem.
 We consider, then, alternate representations of real numbers.
 Let $\Sigma_b=\{0, \ldots, b-1\}$.
-Approximately, a system for representing real numbers is given by a function $f:\Sigma_b^{<\omega} \to \rat$, where the domain is interpreted as strings naming a number and the codomain is interpreted as the base $b$ representation of rational numbers.
-In this way, we can represent an arbitrary real number $x$ by a sequence of strings $(\sigma_i : i \in \mathbb{N})$ such that $\lim\limits_{i \to \infty} f(\sigma_i) = x$.
-The effectiveness of $f$ may vary, but for meaningful systems it should be somehow accessible to computation.
+A system for representing real numbers is given by a function $f:\Sigma_b^{<\omega} \to \rat$, where the domain is interpreted as strings naming a number and the codomain is interpreted as the represented rational numbers.
+A real number $x$ is named by a sequence of strings $(\sigma_i : i \in \mathbb{N})$ such that $\lim\limits_{i \to \infty} f(\sigma_i) = x$.
+By varying the effectiveness of $f$ we can then obtain alternative concepts to Borel normality.